-- Hypersensitivity: Somatropin is contraindicated in patients with a known sensitivity to somatropin or the supplied diluent.
-Localized reactions are the most common hypersensitivity reactions.
+- Hypersensitivity: Somatropin is contraindicated in patients with a known sensitivity to somatropin or any of its excipients.
+Systemic hypersensitivity reactions have been reported with postmarketing use of somatropin products.
 Patients with a known sensitivity to either benzyl alcohol or metacresol should not receive somatropin reconstituted with the supplied diluent.

 - Closed Epiphyses: Somatropin should not be used for growth promotion in pediatric patients with closed epiphyses.